alfonsoalba/web/_posts/2020-12-28-screen-vs-nohup.md

 ## Conclusion

 Answering the question in the title of this post: there is no tool better than the other one.
 `nohup` and `screen` are different things and therefore difficult to compare.
-Being a terminal manager, `screen` is more powerfull and it's a great add on to your toolset if you work regularly with the command line.
-However, the avalilability of `nohup` makes it almost a universal tool, so it's good to know what you can and can't do with it just in case you stumble upon a system in which no terminal manager like `screen` can be installed.
+Being a terminal manager, `screen` is more powerful and it's a great add-on to your toolset if you work regularly with the command line.
+However, the availability of `nohup` makes it almost a universal tool, so it's good to know what you can and can't do with it just in case you stumble upon a system in which no terminal manager like `screen` can be installed.